discordrb/discordrb/README.md

 See [additional examples here](https://github.com/meew0/discordrb/tree/master/examples).

+You can find examples of projects that use discordrb by [searching for the discordrb topic on GitHub](https://github.com/topics/discordrb).

+If you've made an open source project on GitHub that uses discordrb, consider adding the `discordrb` topic to your repo!

 ## Support

 You can find me (@meew0, ID 66237334693085184) on the unofficial Discord API server - if you have a question, just ask there, I or somebody else will probably answer you: https://discord.gg/3Trm6FW